 About WITA, the Washington International Trade Association The Washington International Trade Association (WITA) is a non-profit, non-partisan organization dedicated to providing a neutral forum for the open and robust discussion…LEARN MORE

-Kenneth I. Levinson Executive Director Ken Levinson serves as the Executive Director of the Washington International Trade Association (WITA).
-WITA is Washington’s largest non-profit, non-partisan organization dedicated to providing a neutral forum…LEARN MORE
+Kenneth I. Levinson Chief Executive Officer Ken Levinson serves as the Chief Executive Officer of the Washington International Trade Association (WITA) and Washington International Trade Foundation.
+WITA is the world’s…LEARN MORE

 President Steve Lamar, American Apparel & Footwear Association.
 Officers Vice President: Stephanie Lester, Gap, Inc. Treasurer: Nicole Bivens Collinson, Sandler, Travis & Rosenberg P.A.
 Secretary: Sarah Thorn, WalMart Stores, Inc….LEARN MORE

 WITF Overview Washington International Trade Foundation is the 501(c)3 charitable non-profit educational organization which supports the educational activities of WITA.
 Incorporated in 1996, the Foundation has its own Board of Directors and operates…LEARN MORE